 The activity is ideal for people of all experience levels.
 Still, it's particularly suitable for beginners since it doesn't require a lot of unique skills, and there is very little gear needed to get started.
+Inflatable paddle boards, in particular, offer the benefits of easy transportation and storage, making them a top choice for those new to the sport.
 To that end, choosing a board, especially when just getting started, can be pretty daunting.

 An inflatable paddleboard is the best stand-up paddleboard for a beginner.
 The benefits of an iSUP outweigh the downsides:

-Let's look at three of the best iSUPs on the market today after discussing what sets inflatable stand-up paddleboards apart from the rest.
+Let's look at three of the best iSUPs today after discussing what sets inflatable stand-up paddleboards apart from the rest.

-Despite the multitude of inflatable paddle board s on the market, we have narrowed it down to the top 3 best-up paddle boards for your money based on extensive research.
+Despite the many inflatable paddle boards on the market, we have narrowed it down to the top 3 best-up paddle boards for your money based on extensive research.

 SUPs from Isle are consistently among the best in quality. iSUPs are no exception.

-As with most of ISLE's products, you get a carry bag for your paddleboard, a manual pump, a travel fin, and an aluminum three-piece adjustable paddle when you purchase an inflatable paddleboard.
+As with most ISLE products, you get a carry bag for your paddleboard, a manual pump, a travel fin, and an aluminum three-piece adjustable paddle when you purchase an inflatable paddleboard.